William Pitt, 1st Earl of Chatham: Resignation

 George II died on 25 October 1760, and was succeeded by his grandson, George III.
-The new king was inclined to view politics in personal terms and taught to believe that "Pitt had the blackest of hearts".
+The new king was inclined to view politics in personal terms and was taught to believe that "Pitt had the blackest of hearts".
 The new king had counsellors of his own, led by Lord Bute.
 Bute soon joined the cabinet as a Northern Secretary and Pitt and he were quickly in dispute over a number of issues.

-In 1761 Pitt had received information from his agents about a secret Bourbon Family Compact by which the Bourbons of France and Spain bound themselves in an offensive alliance against Britain.
+In 1761, Pitt had received information from his agents about a secret Bourbon Family Compact by which the Bourbons of France and Spain bound themselves in an offensive alliance against Britain.
 Spain was concerned that Britain's victories over France had left them too powerful, and were a threat in the long term to Spain's own empire.
 Equally they may have believed that the British had become overstretched by fighting a global war and decided to try to seize British possessions such as Jamaica.
 A secret convention pledged that if Britain and France were still at war by 1 May 1762, Spain would enter the war on the French side.